robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I opened my mouth to object, failed, and what came out instead was a pathetic little burst of sound somewhere between a huff and a laugh.

 “You know I hate them,” I said, snorting despite myself.
-“No, it’s just—”
+“No, it’s just — ”

 I made a weak gesture at my chest.
 Her expression gentled at once.